 9. “Looking forward to hearing from you.”

-When finishing your emails, rather than using “Thanks again,” or something similar, create an expectation to be answered and let the dialogue open with the recipient.
+When finishing your emails, rather than using “Thanks again,” or something similar, create an expectation to be answered.
+Let the dialogue open.
 These phrases will encourage them to give any additional help or feedback you need.